aardlyworthit/Search-and-Destroy-v3.0/README.md

  - mob keyword guesser should correcly handle mob names like "Starling, the real ninja".
  - apostrophes mid-mobname (e.g. in "gan'arg") are now removed from mob names.
  - Replaced "execute" function calls with the direct function for commands, e.g. xrun_to("", "", {destination="academy"}) instead of Execute("xrt academy").
 Execute is quite slow, so calling the functions directly should improve speed/crispness a bit.
  - The mob in Necromancer's Guild "head necromancer's assistant" will always be targeted with its exact keywords "old mage assistant".
-Rezit and others disagree that this change is needed.
-I have more control than they do—that's all.
+This change is the direct result of the recent shit show debate on typos board.
+Rezit and others disagree that this change is needed, but as it happens, I have more control than they do—so, that's all.

 Keep on keeping on, ninjas.
 If there are any bugs or problems with this update please let me know.
 Thanks for all your support!